marcomarino123/magnopy/docs/source/user-guide/methods/magnetic-BZ.rst

 The above Hamiltonian may not always be diagonzalized as will discussed in the next :ref:`section <user-guide_methods_bogoliubov>`.
-Whenever the diagonalization is possible the resulting spin-wave dispersion relation corresponds to a single band in the MBZ, that is folded to :math:´M_q` bands in the PBZ.
+Whenever the diagonalization is possible the resulting spin-wave dispersion relation corresponds to a single band in the MBZ, that is folded to :math:`M_q` bands in the PBZ.